TerrifiedBug/activitywatch-tempo/README.md

 - `--direct` – process and submit without creating a preview (not recommended)
 - `--scheduler` – run a daily scheduler that processes the previous day at 08:00
 - `--config PATH` – use an alternative configuration file
+- `--update-config` – merge new default settings into your config files

 ## Preview File